MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-01-overview-and-setup.md

     ![______](../../../media/sample-mesh-101/470-code-and-download-zip.png)

 1. On your C: drive, create a folder with a one-word name (for example,"Mesh101") and then move or copy the downloaded Mesh Toolkit Zip file to that folder.
-This is done to avoid running into a problem with the Windows path length limit which is 256 characters. **IMPORTANT**: *Don't* place the Zip file on the Windows desktop.
+This is done to avoid running into a problem with the Windows path length limit, which is 256 characters. **IMPORTANT**: *Don't* place the Zip file on the Windows desktop.
 Behind the scenes, this creates a very long path name.

     In the example below, the user created a folder on their C: drive named *Mesh101.* Next, they moved the downloaded Mesh Toolkit Zip file to the *Mesh101* folder